The Truth About Tomatoes and Canine Companions

 How Much is Too Much?

 It’s also worth noting that some dogs may have sensitivities or allergies to tomatoes.
-If you notice any adverse reactions, such as itching, redness, or gastrointestinal distress, it’s best to avoid tomatoes altogether and consult with your vet.
+If you notice any adverse reactions, such as itching, redness, or gastrointestinal distress, it’s best to avoid tomatoes and consult your vet.

 Beyond the Tomato: Safe and Healthy Alternatives